illusion0001/FTPS5/README.md

 # Custom commands:

-- MTRW: Remount /system and /system_ex partitions with read-write access
+- `MTRW`: Remount `/system` and `/system_ex` partitions with read-write access

 ## Known issue

 Forking webkit process causes a kernel panic when the console is shut down.

-Build with `make PERSIST=0` to avoid it but persistence will be lost.

 ## Credits: